stephlivecchi/GoogleAdvancedDataAnalystCertificateProject/README.md

     Sorting Data: Two different columns, "trip_distance" and "total_amount," are sorted in descending order to identify the maximum values.
 This is done using the sort_values() function, which allows arranging the data based on specific column values.

 Overall, the project aims to gain a basic understanding of the dataset by exploring its structure, examining data types, and sorting values based on specific columns.
-Further analysis and visualization can be performed based on this initial exploration to gain insights into the NYC yellow taxi trips dataset.
+Further analysis and visualization can be performed based on this initial exploration to gain insights into the NYC yellow taxi trips dataset.,